zmoog/zmoog.github.io/content/post/til-replace-module.md

 ---
-title: "TIL: how to replace a Go dependency with a local copy"
+title: "TIL: how to replace an external Go dependency with a local copy"
 date: 2021-02-04T05:54:34+01:00
 draft: true
 ---

 ## The Problem

-You're using a great library in your application and then, one day, you find yourself thinking:
+You're using a great open source library in your project, and then, one day, you find yourself thinking:

 > "Oh, wouldn't be great if the author just added a tiny little log statement in that function?".

-Yeah, it really would.
+Yeah, it really would, thiw would allow me to trace the value of that variable o try a small change.

 What can you do: fork the library?
 Nope.
 Don't do that.